jcd13d/MonstersAndHeroes/Readme.txt

 1. Files to be parsed should be stored in config directory for parser class to read class
 2. Bonus Done
     * Strategy pattern to pass checker methods to I/O functions and describe level up behavior for heros
+        * ex.
+StringInListChecker used in Utils.getStringInput()
-    * Factory pattern to create objects
+    * Factory pattern to create objects, multiple files with "Factory" in the name
     * Decorator pattern to enhance spell functionality to fire, lightning and ice spells
 3. Things instructions to note
     * edits to attribute impact to improve playability